Valires/er-evaluation/docs/06-data-labeling.rst

 3. The result of step (2) is the "true" cluster for the sampled entity mention.
 Repeat step (1) - (2) until the desired sample size is achieved.

 .. note::
     Sampling records at random leads to clusters sampled with **probability proportional to size**.
-Use the `weights="cluster_size"` argument when prompted to provide sampling weights.
+Use the `weights="cluster_size"` argument when prompted to provide appropriate sampling weights.

 .. note::
     More sophisticated methodology can be used to speed up the data labeling process:

     - You can use ElasticSearch to help identify records that match the sampled record.
     - You can use a predicted clustering to help identify match candidates for the sampled record.
     - You can use a probabilistic matching algorithm to estimate match probabilities for each record in the block, and then rank records by their match probabilities to help identify match candidates for the sampled record.